isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-02-27-post-Response by SPS Rahayu Mahzam at the Committee of Supply Debate 2023.md

 86. Geospatial technology has transformative potential on the way we live, work and play.
 This can unlock opportunities to benefit businesses and citizens, and enable sustainability efforts.

 {:start="87"}
-87. Prof Koh Lian Pin will be happy to hear that SLA has been actively engaging the industry, institutions, and community to mainstream use of geospatial capabilities, and promote greater awareness and understanding of their potential.
+87. Prof Koh Lian Pin will be happy to hear that SLA has been actively engaging the industry, institutions, and community to mainstream the use of geospatial capabilities, and promote greater awareness and understanding of their potential.

 {:start="88"}
 88. Last year, SLA signed Memorandums of Understanding (MOUs) with key real estate and industry players, such as the Real Estate Developers’ Association of Singapore, Singapore Business Federation, and real estate agencies.